Foundation Scholarships

 Applicants must be BCC students who:

-- Were formerly justice-involved or have a parent/ guardian or relative that was/ is impacted by the justice system;
+- Were formerly justice-involved or have a parent/guardian or relative that was/is

-- Are currently enrolled in a matriculated program and are on track to complete their degree.
-Preference given to full-time students;
+impacted by the justice system; - Are currently enrolled in a matriculated program and are on track to complete their degree;

-- Have a demonstrated financial need;
+- Demonstrated financial need;

 Download the Kalief Browder Memorial Scholarship Application

-Application is open for Spring 2025
+Application is open for 2025 – 2026

 The Amadou Diallo Scholarship